-This Moravian Yeast Roll Recipe is easy, even if you’ve never worked with yeast before.
+This Moravian Yeast Roll recipe is easy, even if you’ve never worked with yeast before.
 The dough requires no kneading and just one rise.
 The resulting rolls are soft and pillowy!
-This is the delicious yeast roll I make for all our special holidays.
+This is the delicious homemade yeast rolls recipe I make for all of our special holidays.

-I love this Moravian Yeast Roll Recipe.
-Hot and fresh from the oven.
-Split ’em in half.
-Let the butter melt in between.
+I love these Moravian Yeast Rolls hot and fresh from the oven!
+Split ’em in half, and let the butter melt in between.
 Mmm… these yeast rolls are divine.

-Often requested for Easter and other family holiday meals, this great recipe was passed on to me years ago by a friend originally from the Winston-Salem, NC area.
+Often requested for Easter and other family holiday meals, this great recipe was passed on to me years ago by a friend originally from the Winston-Salem, North Carolina area.
 I’m so thankful and I’ve been baking them ever since.
 (Thanks Tina!)

 There’s no kneading involved in this simple recipe, great for those who haven’t worked with yeast before.
 Use a Kitchen Aid stand mixer to easily combine the ingredients.